OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 ## Resampling and Cross-Validation

-In the previous examples we have demonstrated how to prepare sampling designs for your own study area assuming now other point data is available.
-We have also shown how to run some sampling representation diagnostics to detect potential problems especially in the feature space.
+In the previous examples we have demonstrated how to prepare sampling designs for your own study area assuming no other point data is available.
+We have also demonstrated how to run some sampling representation diagnostics to detect potential problems especially in the feature space.
 In the next sections we will focus on how to use different **resampling** methods i.e.
 **cross-validation strategies** [@roberts2017cross] to help reduce problems such as:

 - _overfitting_ i.e. producing models that are biased and/or over-optimistic;
 - _missing out covariates_ that are important but possibly _shadowed_ by the covariates
   over-selected due to overfitting;
 - _producing poor extrapolation_ i.e. generating artifacts or blunders in predictions;
 - _over-/under-estimating mapping accuracy_ i.e. producing a biased estimate of model performance including;

 **Resamping** methods are discussed in detail in @hastie2009elements, @kuhn2013applied and
 @roberts2017cross, and is also commonly implemented in many statistical and machine learning packages such as the [caret](https://topepo.github.io/caret/) or [mlr](https://mlr3.mlr-org.com/).
-Spatial Resampling methods are discussed in detail in @lovelace2019geocomputation.
+Spatial resampling methods are discussed in detail in @lovelace2019geocomputation.

-For an introduction to Cross-Validation please refer to [this tutorial](https://neptune.ai/blog/cross-validation-in-machine-learning-how-to-do-it-right).
+For an introduction to Cross-Validation please refer to [this tutorial](https://neptune.ai/blog/cross-validation-in-machine-learning-how-to-do-it-right) and the **[“Data Analysis and Prediction Algorithms with R”](https://rafalab.github.io/dsbook/cross-validation.html)** chapters on cross validation.
-For an introduction to **spatial Cross-Validation** refer to the **[“Geocomputation with R”](https://geocompr.robinlovelace.net/)** book.
+For an introduction to **spatial Cross-Validation** refer to the **[“Geocomputation with R”](https://geocompr.robinlovelace.net/spatial-cv.html)** book.

-It can be said that, in general, purpose of Machine Learning for predictive mapping is to try to produce **Best Unbiased Predictions** (BUP) of the target variable and the associated uncertainty (e.g. prediction error).
+It can be said that, in general, purpose of Machine Learning for predictive mapping is to try to produce **Best Unbiased Predictions** (BUPS) of the target variable and the associated uncertainty (e.g. prediction error).
-BUP is commonly implemented through: (1) selecting the Best Unbiased Predictor [@Venables2002Springer], (2) selecting the optimal subset of covariates and model parameters (usually by iterations), (3) applying predictions and providing an estimate of the prediction uncertainty i.e. estimate of the prediction errors / prediction intervals for a given probability distribution.
-In this tutorial the path to BUP we use includes:
+BUPS is commonly implemented through: (1) selecting the Best Unbiased Predictor [@Venables2002Springer], (2) selecting the optimal subset of covariates and model parameters (usually by iterations), (3) applying predictions and providing an estimate of the prediction uncertainty i.e. estimate of the prediction errors / prediction intervals for a given probability distribution.
+In this tutorial the path to BUPS we use includes:

 - **Ensemble Machine Learning** using stacking approach with 5-fold Cross-Validation with a meta-learner i.e. an independent model correlating competing base-learners